imbesky/data-structures-and-algorithms/section1/Introduction2.md

 #### Interface

 - allows the implementing class to define a custom ordering
-- can used to compare two objects of the same type using `compare()`
+- can be used to compare two objects of the same type using `compare()`